Deadlines for applications and all admission requirements:

 - Completed the pre-requisite coursework listed below from an accredited institution with grades of C (2.5 on a 4.0 scale) or higher in each course.

-- Prerequisites must be completed by the end of the prior spring semester for a fall entrance, and by the end of the summer prior for a spring entrance.
+- Prerequisites must be completed by the end of the preceding summer semester for a fall entrance, and by the end of the preceding fall for a spring entrance.

 - Anatomy and Physiology I (3 credit hours)